sadabx/ESP32-Tools/README.md

 ## 🤝 Contributing

-Contributions make the open-source community amazing!
-Any contributions you make are **greatly appreciated**.
+Contributions are what make the open-source community incredible, and every contribution is truly appreciated.
+Share your ESP32 open-source projects and distribute firmware directly through the repository.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)